2022/23 Under-17 EURO qualifying round report

 Article body

-The 2022/23 UEFA European Under-17 Championship qualifying round has begun the road to the finals in Hungary.
+The 2022/23 UEFA European Under-17 Championship qualifying round has begun the road to the finals in Hungary, with 30 teams advancing to join top seeds Netherlands and Spain in the elite round draw at 11:45 CET on 8 December.

-- The top two teams in each group will join top seeds Netherlands and Spain in the spring 2023 elite round along with the four third-placed teams with the best records against the top two in their section (to be confirmed).
+- The top two teams in each group join top seeds Netherlands and Spain in the spring 2023 elite round along with the four third-placed teams with the best records against the top two in their section.
+Kazakhstan missed out on finishing as a best third-placed team on goal difference.

 - Hosts Hungary qualify directly for the 16-team final tournament from 17 May to 2 June 2023.